jeffNg-cyber/FIT2102/README.md

 # FIT2102
 Functional programming

-This respo includes my solutions for 2 assignments in FIT2102 S2-2019
+This repo includes my solutions for 2 assignments in FIT2102 S2-2019

 First assignment using typescipt to make a simple Asteroid game with "Observables"